chad-russell/c/crussell_os/Setup.md

 **The Task:**
 Implement a new subcommand: `bootstrap`.
-This command will take a block device (e.g., `/dev/vda`), wipe it, and turn it into a fully bootable "jigOS" system.
+This command will take a block device (e.g., `/dev/vda`), wipe it, and turn it into a fully bootable "CrussellOS" system.

 **Requirements & Logic Flow:**